arw1q/Cinema_System_Project/README.md

 # Baha Cinema

-Baha Cinema is an Advanced Programming Final Project that represents a cinema management system.
+Baha Cinema is a cinema management system.
 The project demonstrates backend service development, database integration, and basic frontend interaction.

 The system provides a REST API for user authentication, movie management, session scheduling, and ticket booking.
 The backend is written in Go and follows a structured, layered architecture.